Luke-J-Miller/LOG2024Rebuttals/Rebuttal2.md

 - We tested 24 schedules in preliminary work (Appx Tab 4)
 ## Robustness thorugh Simplicity
 - Compares learning rate change between last k epochs and the preceeding k epochs
-- Simple but effective and trasparent.
+- Simple but effective and trasparent
 ## Existing Methods' Challenges
 - Require specific tuning for model confidence and network activation [Bian 2024](#references)
 - Prevents model/dataset agnosticism
 # Hyperparameter Sensitivity
 Hyperparameter tuning is promising.
 There are certainly optimal model configurations in conjuntion with EmbCL
-- Hyperparameter tuning will be highly model-specific
+- Hyperparameter tuning will be highly model-specific [Bischl 2023](#references)
 - We sought to demonstrate model agnosticism/wide applicability
 - We include 75 experiments in this work
 - 100's of preliminary explorations are in Appx Table 5